Crista23/goal_directedness_llms/README.md

 ## TEST ENVIRONMENTS

-We make available a custom implementation of the BlocksWorld environment, as well as an additional Anagram environment.
+We make available a custom implementation of the BlocksWorld environment.
-Please see `blocksworld_environment` and `anagram environment` folders.
+Please see `blocksworld_environment` folder.

 ## TASKS